trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 ``${REPOSITORY_NAME}_ENABLE_DEVELOPMENT_MODE_DEFAULT`` is ignored.

 .. _<repoDir>/cmake/RepositoryDependenciesSetup.cmake:

+..
+ToDo: Edited and spell-checked up to here on 4/10/2014!

 **<repoDir>/cmake/RepositoryDependenciesSetup.cmake**: [Optional] If present, this file is included a single time as part of the generation of the project